rodneyknaap/atx-turboxt-v3/README.md

 Amazing and extremely efficient software, fast disk access for XT and various AT computers.
 Works with every IDE drive I have tested.
 Still under active development earlier in 2023.

+All source data remains the copyright of the original creators and must be respected.

-I have taken time to think about above acknowledgements.
+I have taken time to include above acknowledgements.
 If anyone or anything is left out, that is not intentional, please contact me and I will update this page.

+After studying the available design, I conceived this design with my own variations, circuit additions and changes which I see as improvements according to my personal design preferences.
+Some circuit areas are deducted from chip manufacturer datasheets to determine the proper interfacing methods in case of the application in an XT PC.

-BIOS for operation of this mainboard is composed as follows, top to bottom in the ROM:
+BIOS for operation of this mainboard is up to the builder, the prototype's BIOS is composed as follows, top to bottom segments in the ROM image are as follows:
 8k   Super PC/Turbo XT BIOS (project by Jon Petrosky and Ya'akov Miles) 8k   XT-IDE BIOS file (by XT-IDE universal BIOS team) configured to port 300 308 and XT-IDE v2 hardware, corrected for checksum=0